-Participation artists in residence Laima Leyton and Lexy Morvaridi will be using a residency studio throughout the summer to work on InnerSwell.
+Participation artists in residence Laima Leyton and Lexy Morvaridi used a residency studio throughout the summer to work on InnerSwell.
 Developed as a series of collaborations with people living in the vicinity of Gasworks, the project explores memory and sound, social documentation and the creative process, inspired by Deep Listening.